sanjaybasu/healthcare-ai-foundations/_chapters/chapter_22_clinical_decision_support.md

 This fundamental relationship means that achieving equal PPV across groups with different disease prevalence requires different sensitivity-specificity tradeoffs, creating tension between different notions of fairness.
 The appropriate resolution depends on the clinical context: for screening tests where false positives carry significant burden (for example, unnecessary biopsies), equal PPV may be more important; for diagnostic tests where missing true positives has severe consequences (for example, sepsis detection), equal sensitivity may be paramount.

 A comprehensive fairness evaluation framework for diagnostic AI must assess multiple metrics simultaneously and examine their distribution across relevant demographic groups.
-We define a fairness audit that computes, for each group $G$ and at various operating points (thresholds):
+We define a fairness audit that computes, for each group $$G$$ and at various operating points (thresholds):

 $$
 \mathcal{F}(G) = \{\text{Sensitivity}_G(\tau), \text{Specificity}_G(\tau), \text{PPV}_G(\tau), \text{NPV}_G(\tau), \text{AUC}_G, \text{Calibration}_G\}
 $$

-where $\tau $ represents different classification thresholds.
-Calibration is particularly important, as it measures whether predicted probabilities match true outcome frequencies: a well-calibrated model with $ P(\hat{Y}=1\mid X,G) = 0.7$ should have approximately seventy percent of patients with that prediction actually having the disease.
+where $$\tau $$ represents different classification thresholds.
+Calibration is particularly important, as it measures whether predicted probabilities match true outcome frequencies: a well-calibrated model with $$ P(\hat{Y}=1\mid X,G) = 0.7$$ should have approximately seventy percent of patients with that prediction actually having the disease.
 Poor calibration can lead to misplaced clinical confidence in predictions, with particularly severe consequences when it systematically differs across groups.
 We measure calibration through the expected calibration error:

 $$
 \text{ECE}_G = \sum_{b=1}^B \frac{\lvert G_b \rvert}{\lvert G \rvert} \left\lvert \frac{1}{ \rvert G_b\lvert } \sum_{i \in G_b} y_i - \frac{1}{ \rvert G_b\lvert } \sum_{i \in G_b} \hat{p}_i \right \rvert
 $$

-where $G_b $ represents samples in group $ G $ falling into the $ b $-th probability bin, $ y_i $ is the true label, and $\hat{p}_i $ is the predicted probability.
+where $$G_b $$ represents samples in group $$ G $$ falling into the $$ b $$-th probability bin, $$ y_i $$ is the true label, and $$\hat{p}_i $$ is the predicted probability.

 ## Clinical Presentation and Differential Diagnosis Generation